offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 Bambu Studio/Infill_TOPIC
 ```

-Fuzzy skin is a rough texture targeting the outside wall of a model and potentially holes within that model (just the walls, top and bottom surfaces won't be textured).
+Fuzzy skin is a rough texture targeting the outside wall of an object and potentially holes within that object (just the walls, top and bottom surfaces won't be textured).
 It does this by adding random jitters to wall paths during slicing.
 The purpose of fuzzy skin is two-fold: It's either aesthetic, or it's intended to make the printed object easier to grip, or both.

 ![Bambu Studio Prepare screen fuzzy skin example](bambu_studio_prepare_fuzzy_skin_example.png)